apalache-mc/apalache/docs/adr/002adr-types.md

 In most cases, a type checker should be able to extract the element type from a set expression.

-However, there are a few pathological cases.
-For example:
+However, there are a few pathological cases arising from empty collections.
+For
+example:

 ```tla
 /\ \E x \in {}: x > 1